 - Store dog toothpaste in the refrigerator in an airtight container for up to 3 weeks.

-If you don’t want to mess with making your own doggy toothpaste, all natural dental gel is a great alternative.
-And, if you know there’s no chance in hell your dog is letting your fingers in their mouth, you can use a dental spray!
+If you don’t want to mess with making your own toothpaste, all natural dental gel is a great alternative.
+And, if you know there’s no chance in heck your dog is letting your fingers in their mouth, you can use a dental spray!

 Do you brush your dogs’ teeth?
 Have you ever used a homemade dog toothpaste?